Bezyl-Mophat-Otieno/SOMA_LINK/README.md

 ## Overview

-SOMA_LINK is a platform designed to help professionals network with each other and find job opportunities.
-The application features user authentication, profile creation, job search and application functionality, as well as a real-time messaging system for networking and collaboration.
+SOMA_LINK is a platform designed to help needy students in higher learning institutions to access academic materials such as notes and discussion pamphlets , class venue and other academic related communications offline without the need of a smartphone.
+The application features user authentication, profile creation, Notes Posting, course registration , as well as a real-time messaging system for networking and collaboration.
 Features

    - User authentication and profile creation
-   - Job search and application functionality
+   - JCourse Registration and Notes Posting
-   - Ability to save job postings
+   - Ability to post and share videos
-   - Real-time messaging system for networking and collaboration
+   - Real-time messaging system for networking and collaboration between students and also tutors.

 ## Technologies Used